jojohannsen/suffix_tree_4/README.md

 ## How to build a Suffix Tree of values

+1. Create a DataSource that provides the sequence of values
-1. Create a data source
+2. Create a SuffixTree, and add the data source to the tree
-2. Configure the NodeFactory
-3. Create the UkkonenBuilder

-See builder_spec.rb for details